 - Not the most stylish option.
 This doesn’t bother me since I’m not a particularly stylish guy (!) but the reason for the cheap price is probably the look of the seat.
 It’s basically just a big lump of grey plastic with a green cushion on it.

 - Nothing else!
-After almost six months the Hamax Kiss has been an invaluable addition to our outdoor kit.
+After almost four years (and now two kids) the Hamax Kiss has been an invaluable addition to our outdoor kit.
 We use it for everything from long rides in the countryside to nursery drop-offs, and honestly can’t fault it at all.

 Outdoor Dad verdict – Hamax Kiss child bike seat